 I first started to like art when I was a kid.
 I read lots of science fiction and fantasy novels and was always fascinated by the cover illustrations.
 I first learned to make art by copying such artists as Larry Elmore, Keith Parkinson, Michael Whelan, Boris Vallejo and Frank Frazetta.

-Naturally, my first genre of choice was fantasy, but over the years, I’ve branched into the paleoart, wildlife, cryptozoology, and Western genres.
+Naturally, my first genre of choice was fantasy, but over the years, I’ve branched into the paleoart, wildlife, cryptozoology, horror, and Western genres.
 I’ve also produced several non-genre realist works.

 I spend a great deal of time outdoors, so nature and organic forms play a large role in my art.
 Particularly the place where I grew up (and still live), northern Georgia and the foothills of the southern Appalachians, inspires a lot of my work.